Adaptive Programs

 - Access to seasonal registered adaptive programs

-The Access Pass is available for people with physical or cognitive permanent disabilities.
+The Access Pass programs are available for people with physical or cognitive permanent disabilities.

 - Admission to all swim times open to the public at the Parkinson Recreation Aquatics Centre